 For example, learning about competitors’ websites to know whether to raise your current standard or not.
 You should get inspiration to build your wireframe mockups.
 Basically, it’s like a blueprint when deciding what design elements are allowed for your website.

 And don’t forget to consider a budget plan, with the intended ratios over milestones, depending on whether the project you carry is simple or complex and more or less time worked.
 To save time, you can start collecting data for SEO strategy during the research, defining the key terms you’ll need.

 When you aren’t sure how much you should spend, look for advice from experts or consultants.
 Then justify your decision to optimize for the best use of resources.

 Or what about not knowing the specific actions needed to tackle the issues in making your online store?
-Go ahead and book a call or two to discuss until you figure out the project structure and possible deliverables.
+Book a call or two to discuss until you figure out the project structure and possible deliverables.

 Step 3: Draft The Work Scope

-There are two types of plan: scope and timeline.
+There are two types of plans: scope and timeline.